franzzua/rpsgame/readme.md

 ### Problems:
-* salt is stored in LocalStorage which is unreliable and insecure
-  * One can encrypt it with user privateKey, but it's deprecated in MetaMask by security reasons
+* salt is stored in LocalStorage which is unreliable and insecure.
+One can encrypt it with user privateKey, but it's deprecated in MetaMask by security reasons
-* 1st player can go offline during 2nd player move.
+* 1st player can go offline during 2nd player move and loose his money.
 * Transactions `play` and `solve` can take long time, another player can send `timeout` transaction with higher fee.

 ## Exercise J